Leopere/uptime-robot-to-kuma-helper/README.md

 yarn disable-uptime-robot

 # delete all your monitors from UptimeRobot
 # DANGER!!!
-This is can not be undone
+This action can not be undone
 yarn delete-uptime-robot
 ```

 ## Production Migration

-**Important Node:** This migration helper was writen specially for our use-case.
-So not all UptimeRobot
+**Important Note:** Our migration helper was written primarily for our use case.
+So, not all UptimeRobot
 scenarios and features are implemented.
-So no garantie this will work 100% for you.
+So, there is no guarantee that this will work 100% for you.

-**Pro Tipp:** Before migrating, create a default notification that will get used as default.
+**Pro Tipp:** Before migrating, create a default notification that will be used as a default.

 ## Architecture

 ### Fetching from UptimeRobot

-This part was quite easy, because UptimeRobot got a good REST-API to fetch all monitors from
+This part was relatively easy because UptimeRobot got an excellent REST API to fetch all monitors from

 ### Creating the monitors in Kuma

 This was the hard part.
 Currently, Kuma does not provide any form of API.
 In the first version of this migration
-helper, I tried to hook into the websocket connection of the UI and create monitors that way.
-This was really instabile
+helper, I tried to hook into the WebSocket connection of the UI and create monitors that way.
+This was unstable
 and resulted in many non-deterministic errors.

-For this reason I switched to Playwright.
-This allows us the remote-control a browser, which will create
+For this reason, I switched to Playwright.
+This allows us to remote-control a browser, which will create
 the monitors via the Kuma-UI.